nazmulidris/developerlife.com/_posts/2019-10-20-idea-plugin-example-intro.md

 that in the section below).
 There is a very consistent convention / idiom exposed by extension points and extensions.

-1. The extension point defines and interface that an extension must implement.
+1. The extension point defines an interface that an extension must implement.
     The _name_ attribute of the extension point becomes the XML _element/tag name_ of the extension itself.
-1. Any attributes that are passed in the attributes to this extension are declared by the extension point as things it requires to be instantiated.
+1. Any attributes that are passed in to the extension are declared by the extension point as things it requires to be instantiated.
+For any extension point that you create, there are 2 attributes to consider: `interface` attribute is declared in the extension point, and the `implementation` attribute, which is used by each of the extensions that may be declared.
-    Examples of this for services are `serviceInterface`, and `serviceImplementation`.
-By default these can be `implementation` attribute, when an `interface` attribute is declared in the extension point.
+    Examples of these attributes for services (eg: `applicationService` extension point) are `serviceInterface`, and `serviceImplementation`.

 Here's an example of this convention for a plugin providing its own extension point.